 Bungee cord trampolines are better for their heavy-duty construction and the fact that they don’t make noise.
 Bungee cords don’t rust or lose their suspension over time.
 When secured around the trampoline’s frame, these cords provide a better jumping space than their spring counterparts.
 Most importantly, they provide a silent bounce, which is crucial for your upstairs apartment.
 Finally, bungee cord trampolines provide a safer bounce, which protects your ligaments and joints from damage and stress, making your workout more effective and enjoyable.

 Material of the Mat

 While bungee cords keep the noise down, the mat provides a comfortable jumping area.
-Although there are various materials, such as plastic, canvas, and nylon, it’s better if you choose a mat made of heavy-duty polypropylene mesh.
+Although there are various materials, such as plastic, canvas, and nylon, it’s better to choose a heavy-duty polypropylene mesh mat.
 This material resists stretching even after using it for years.
 Buying trampolines with mats made from canvas, plastic, or nylon may result in support issues and feet pronation as the mat starts stretching after a couple of years.

 Trampoline’s Weight Capacity

 Rebounding involves a lot of jumping.
 That means the trampoline needs to have a high weight capacity to support your rhythmic jumping and gravitational force.
 It’s best to look for a trampoline with a high weight capacity.
 Compare your body weight with the average weight capacity of different mini-trampolines.
 Most of them support 200 to 250 lbs.
 You can look for a model with a higher weight capacity if your weight is 250 lbs or more.

 The trampoline’s weight capacity and the mat’s quality go hand in hand.
 Along with the bungee cords, you should make sure that the trampoline can support your weight and allow you to exercise without making any noise.